 [Regulation 257 amended in Gazette 31 Oct 2006 p.
 4600-1.]

 [258-264.
-Repealed in Gazette 19 Dec 2000 p.
+Deleted in Gazette 19 Dec 2000 p.
 7274.]

 265. Pulsating and rapidly varying loads

-[(1), (2) repealed]
+[(1), (2) deleted]

 (3) In the event of a consumer operating any electrical equipment in such a manner as will, in the opinion of the network operator, interfere with the supply to other consumers, the network operator may require the consumer to make such necessary adjustments or alterations and so to operate the apparatus as will, in the opinion of the network operator, ensure that the supply to other consumers will not be interfered with; and in the event of the consumer failing to do so the network operator may cut off the supply of electricity to the consumer.
 The fact that the network operator has connected and approved of the apparatus aforesaid shall not be deemed to exempt the consumer from the operation of this regulation.